stavros-k/docs/docs/networking/pfsense/installation/setup-wizard.md

 In this screen you can set the `Hostname` of your pfSense firewall.

 If you have a domain, you can type it in the `Domain` field.
+Maybe it will be better to use something like `lan.your-domain.com`.
+So you don't end up creating conflicts later in your local DNS.

 You can use `localdomain` if you don't own a domain.
 (Don't worry, you can change it later).